idranne/Columbia-DBMI-/NEXTSTEPS.md

-1) Finish GridSearchCV for lightgbm
+# Follow mentor's feedback

+ Balance the typing dataset / hjabe a new idea, sortythe df such that you have equal false and treu cases for pd --> do this after lunch --> done by nothing improved :)

-2) Let neural network be trained  / and also do feature selection
+2) Let neural network be trained  / and also do feature selection and balance dataset

-3) Find actual facial datasets or take actions based on mentor's comment --> Also talk to him about emailing those people --> Possibly implement both a CNN and GNN if you have facial datasets

-4) if 3 == "None"
-      propose to mentor genomic datasets instead
+Tomorrow / tonight --> do feature selection in audio dataset, and also finish with the

+# Preprocesss Facial datasets

+3) This would probably be an unsupervised deep learning task because we don't have labels, and everybody has PD.
+Like something that if you don't belong to this cluster or your URPDS score is low, then there's no way you have PD?

+Nevermind first idea, maybe even discard it cuz we now have uprds score, so this will be a good regression problem (0 meaning absent / mild PD ), and

+# App workflow

 App design on Figma / Ipad at the end of this week